tc-imba/VG100-elm-website/markdown/env/home/index.md

 > -- <cite>[Wikipedia](https://en.wikipedia.org/wiki/Package_manager)</cite>

 In this course, a system-level package manager is **not mandatory**, but we strongly encourage you to install one.
++ On most Linux Distributions (including WSL), there is a shipped package manager.
++ On macOS, you need to install one yourselves.
++ On Windows, you should use WSL in this course, but you can also choose to install a package manager for advanced usages.

 ### Windows 10 with WSL (Windows Subsystem for Linux)